alexzhang13/alexzhang13.github.io/_pages/about.md

 Feel free to reach out to talk through my email at [x]@princeton.edu where [x]=alzhang.

-I got into AI research because I wanted to design bots for video games when I was younger:
+<em>I got into AI research because I wanted to design bots for video games when I was younger:</em>
 <ul>
 <li> I first started programming by making meme-y Android apps in Java.</li>
 <li> I used to make PC games, some of which were mildly popular (~100k+ players). <a href="https://www.youtube.com/watch?v=6Mmfo44FxhA">UE4 unfinished example.</a></li>